-During the years ended December 31, 2024 and 2023, no guarantees have been executed in relation to ensure the collection of third party debt.
+During the three-month periods ended March 31, 2025 and December 31, 2024, no guarantees have been executed in relation to ensure the collection of third party debt.

 Personnel loans mainly relate to mortgage loans, according to programs included in union agreements, which are paid for through payroll discounts.